KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_by_example_src/error/multiple_error_types/define_error_type.md

 # Defining an error type

 Sometimes it simplifies the code to mask all of the different errors with a single type of error.
-We'll show this with a custom error.

-Rust allows us to define our own error types.
+> Rust allows us to define our own error types.
 In general, a "good" error type:

 * Represents different errors with the same type
 * Presents nice error messages to the user